 - Using spermicides or a diaphragm

-If you have recurrent UTIs, talk to your doctor about how you can reduce your risk.
+If you have recurrent UTIs, talk to your doctor about how you can reduce your risk of UTIs.
 You may need to switch your method of contraception or practice better hygiene before, during, and after sex.
 It may feel uncomfortable to talk to your health care provider about your sexual activity, but your gynecologist is a specialist in this area and is here to help you stay healthy.

 Reducing Your Risk of Urinary Tract Infections

 Doctors recommend several behaviors that you can try at home to decrease your risk of developing a UTI.
 Some helpful tips include:

 - Wipe from front to back after using the bathroom to avoid the spread of bacteria, such as e. coli., especially after bowel movements.

 - Empty your bladder at least once every three hours, and as soon as you feel the need.

 - Empty your bladder before and after having sex.

 - Wash your genitals, and the genital area surrounding your anus with soap and water, and avoid using douches, sprays, or powders.

 - Drink plenty throughout the day to flush your system.

 - Cranberry juice or cranberry pills may aid in preventing UTIs, but the effect is not well understood.